frc-frecon/frecon/README.md

   - On Fedora, you can install MongoDB like `yum install mongodb mongodb-server`, and start it like `service mongod start`.
   - No configuration should be necessary; the packaged version of MongoDB works just fine.

+* **Ruby**
+  - It's highly recommended that you use [rvm][rvm] or install Ruby from source.
+    - To use rvm, just follow the instructions on the front of their website.
+    - To install from source instead, download the tarball from [the Ruby website][ruby].

 ## How to get started